Neutron star mass-radius constraints using the high-frequency QPOs of GRB 200415A: Introduction

 The modeling of the stellar oscillation spectrum provides a unique way for studying the internal structure of stars.
 Especially for neutron stars, the oscillations can be associated with the spectrum of the emitted gravitational waves, and in this way, one can reveal details of their internal structure (gravitational wave asteroseismology) \citep{AK1996,AK1998,SKH2004,SYMT2011,PA2012,DGKK2013,2021FrASS...8..166K}.
 Moreover, gravitational wave asteroseismology has been used for analyzing the gravitational signals in numerical simulations of the formation of proto-neutron stars in core-collapse supernovae, e.g., \cite{MRBV2018,TCPOF19,STT2021}.

-In addition, the analysis of the afterglow spectra in magnetar giant flares (SGR 1900+14 and SGR 1806-20) demonstrated a rich spectrum, the so-called quasi-periodic oscillations (QPOs) \citep{SW2005,I2005,SW2006}.
+In addition, the analysis of the afterglow spectra in magnetar giant flares (SGR 1900+14 and SGR 1806-20) demonstrated a rich spectrum, the so-called QPOs \citep{SW2005,I2005,SW2006}.
 The analysis suggested that the QPOs were due to magnetoelastic oscillation modes \citep{2007MNRAS.377..159L,2007MNRAS.375..261S,SW2009,2011MNRAS.410L..37G,GNHL2011,SNIO2012,2012MNRAS.423..811C,Gabler2012,SNIO2013a,Gabler2013,Gabler2016,Gabler18} which provided another opportunity for constraining the parameters of neutron stars.

 Recently, another giant flare, GRB 200415A, was detected in the direction of the NGC 253 galaxy by the Atmosphere-Space Interactions Monitor (ASIM) on the International Space Station on the 15th of April 2020, where several high-frequency QPOs, with varying significance, have been found at 836, 1444, 2132, and 4250 Hz \citep{CT21}.
 Unlike the QPOs observed in the previous giant flares, the QPOs in GRB 200415A were confined only at high frequencies, mainly due to the shortness of the observational interval.
+We note that, although GRB 200415A was originally classified as a type I (short) gamma-ray burst, it should be classified as a giant flare of a magnetar, considering the significant restrictions on the energetics and the position of the burst on the $E_{p,i}-E_{iso}$ and $T_{90,i}-EH$ diagrams, where $E_{p,i}$, $E_{iso}$, $T_{90,i}$, and $EH$ are the position of the maximum in the energy spectrum $\nu F_\nu$ in the source frame, the isotropic equivalent of the total energy emitted in the gamma-ray range, the duration in the source frame, and $EH\equiv (E_{p,i}/100 {\rm keV})/(E_{iso}/10^{51} {\rm erg})^{0.4}$, see \cite{MP20}.

 \cite{CT21} discuss two alternative explanations (that have previously been proposed in the literature) for the occurrence of the high-frequency QPOs in GRB 200415A.
 One possible explanation is that the high-frequency QPOs are due to Alfv\'en waves traveling back and forth between the footpoints of magnetic field lines, relatively close to the magnetar surface.
 This may be the result of a reconnection event, following the development of instability in the magnetosphere \citep{Mahlmann19}.
 The second possible explanation is the excitation of crustal oscillation, which is a viable scenario for the QPOs reported for SGR 1900+14 and SGR 1806-20, as discussed above.
 Due to the very short lifetime of the observed QPOs, \cite{CT21} slightly favors the first explanation, without excluding the second.